Skip to content

 One of the most important contributing factors to the value of your whisky is the distillery in which it was distilled.
 There are nearly 200 active distilleries in Scotland with some more well-known, and well-regarded than others, and with casks from some distilleries commanding a particular premium.

-For example, if you were auspicious enough to have purchased a cask of Macallan whisky then you are very fortunate indeed.
-But it is not just Macallan whisky that is in demand.
+For example, if you were auspicious enough to have purchased a cask of whisky from the likes of Macallan, Ardbeg or Springbank then you are very fortunate.
+But it is not just casks of whisky from those distilleries that are in demand.
 The most highly regarded, and thus most valuable, casks are from the following distillers:

 Ardbeg, Bowmore, Glenlivet, Glenfarclas, Glenmorangie, Highland Park, Lagavulin, Laphroaig, Macallan Mortlach, Port Ellen, Rosebank, Springbank.